eseidel/saycbridge/README.md

     make accept # replace the current baseline file with your last make check results make clean  # remove all *.pyc files make serve
-    make serve-kbb # run a local copy of saycbridge.com for testing

 Testing Scripts